Solar installation scheme for organisations 2026 to 2027

 Next steps

-If we choose your project for consideration, we will share the data you provided with the Greater South East Net Zero Hub.
+If your project is eligible, we will share the data you provided with the Greater South East Net Zero Hub.
 They will conduct an initial round of feasibility studies on the selected buildings for us.

-Depending on the outcome of the feasibility study, we will take one of the following actions:
+Depending on the outcome of the feasibility study, we may take one of the following actions:

 • commission full technical design study